raulinoneto/cat-breeds/README.md

 └── vendor
 ```

-## About the code

-Writing

 ### Packages

 Above follow the package list used in composer and why I used it them:

-* [slim/slim]() - Slim is a microframework minimal, basic and optimized for HTTP requests, I choice because is lightweight, has a good documentation and it's easy to implement.
+* [slim/slim](http://www.slimframework.com/) - Slim is a microframework minimal, basic and optimized for HTTP requests, I choice because is lightweight, has a good documentation and it's easy to implement.
-* [monolog/monolog]() - Use for Slim Logs, indicated by documentation.
+* [monolog/monolog](https://github.com/Seldaek/monolog) - Use for Slim Logs, indicated by documentation.
-* [illuminate/database]() - Illuminate is an Active Record ORM used in [Laravel]() framework, isn't verbose and is so easy to use, only extending model you have an object like a database table.
+* [illuminate/database](https://github.com/illuminate/database) - Illuminate is an Active Record ORM used in [Laravel](https://laravel.com/) framework, isn't verbose and is so easy to use, only extending model you have an object like a database table.
-* [vlucas/phpdotenv]() - Use for load the envoirements variables configured at ``.env`` archieve.
+* [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv) - Use for load the envoirements variables configured at ``.env`` archieve.
-* [curl/curl]() - Use for abstract ``curl`` php library, it's easy to use and the code aren't verbose.
+* [curl/curl](https://github.com/php-mod/curl) - Use for abstract ``curl`` php library, it's easy to use and the code aren't verbose.
-* [robmorgan/phinx]() - Phinx is a migration package used in [CakePHP]() framework, in my concept there must be a migration tool in every project.
+* [robmorgan/phinx](https://phinx.org/) - Phinx is a migration package used in [CakePHP](https://cakephp.org/) framework, in my concept there must be a migration tool in every project.

 and development dependencies:

-* [phpunit/phpunit]() - Standard unit test PHP tool.
+* [phpunit/phpunit](https://phpunit.de/) - Standard unit test PHP tool.

 ### Security

+* SQL Injection - Laravel’s Eloquent ORM uses PDO binding that protects from SQL injections.
+This feature ensures that no client could modify the intent of the SQL queries.

 ## The API Documentation

 ### Endpoints Docs

-To see the endpoints usage docs click [here](docs/EndpointsIndex.md)
+To see the endpoints usage docs click [here](docs/EndpointsIndex.md).

 ### Source Code API Docs

-To see the source code docs click [here](docs/api/ApiIndex.md)
+To see the source code docs click [here](docs/api/ApiIndex.md).

 ## Conclusion

-Special thanks and others
+This test was great to my learning, the time given to finish it them was so comfortable and I enjoy it the maximum for apply my skills.
+I'm grateful for HostGator for this opportunity to show what I can do.

 ## License